- When should I use the Survey123 website to author my surveys versus ArcGIS Survey123 Connect?

 - How many questions can a survey contain?

-- Is there a limit on the number of choices shown in a pick list?
+- Is there a limit to the number of choices for a select one, select multiple, or rank question?

 - How can I restrict user input for a question in my survey?